VisualMimic: Visual Humanoid Loco-Manipulation via Motion Tracking and Generation: Method

 As discussed in the previous paragraph, the teacher keypoint generator leverages object states to accelerate training.
 The object state is defined within the environment and concatenated with proprioceptive information to form the input of the state-based keypoint generator.
 The generator, implemented as a three-layer MLP, is trained using PPO~\cite{schulman2017ppo,rudin2022legged_gym} with a task-specific reward function.

 We focus on loco-manipulation tasks such as pushing/reaching/kicking objects.
-Our task rewards are as follows: \begin{enumerate}[leftmargin=1.5em] \item \textbf{Approach} ($R_{\mathrm{approach}}$): encourages contact with target point(s) on target objects.
+Our task rewards are as follows: \begin{enumerate} \item \textbf{Approach} ($R_{\mathrm{approach}}$): encourages contact with target point(s) on target objects.
 For single-point contact:

 and for two-point contact such as pushing a box with two hands, we use a harmonic mean for balance:

 where $d(t)$ (or $d_1(t), d_2(t)$) denotes the distance between a humanoid end-effector (hand or foot) and the target point(s) at time $t$. \item \textbf{Forward progress} ($R_{\mathrm{forward}}$): rewards new forward motion of the object: